-The claim management process at EIC mainly constitutes five stages claim reporting, response to a claim, towing damaged vehicle, damage assessment, and repair handling with one further potential phase 'complaint and dispute settlement' if the customer lodges complaint or raises a dispute.
-The second section of the survey questionnaire constituted twenty-seven questions grouped into the above six stages in the claim management process as well as three additional questions measuring the customers' overall satisfaction.
-The table below presents the descriptive statistics for each of the variables, particularly their mean and standard deviation (Table 3).
+The claim management process at EIC mainly constitutes five stages starting from claim reporting, response to a claim, towing damaged vehicle, damage assessment, and repair handling with one further probable phase of complaint and dispute settlement if the customer lodges complaint or raises a dispute.

+The second section of the survey questionnaire constituted twenty-seven questions grouped into the above six stages in the claim management process as well as three additional questions measuring the customers overall satisfaction.
+The table below presents the descriptive statistics for each of the variables, particularly their mean and standard deviation (Table 4.2).